Pasi-D/advanced-todo-list/README.md

-# Gapstar's Tech Lead (React/Node) Assessment

 ## 📝 Advanced TODO List Assignment

 ### Rules:
-- Code should be located in a repository (For instance: GitLab) ✅
+- Code should be located in a repository (For instance: GitLab) (✅)
-- Implement the project using React.js (Frontend) and Node.js | Express (Backend). ✅
+- Implement the project using React.js (Frontend) and Node.js | Express (Backend). (✅)
-- Use TypeScript for both frontend and backend. ✅
+- Use TypeScript for both frontend and backend. (✅)
-- Feel free to use any state management library or additional packages. ✅
+- Feel free to use any state management library or additional packages. (✅)
-- Design your own UI/UX. ✅
+- Design your own UI/UX. (✅)
-- Demonstrate and reveal all your knowledge in project implementation. ✅
+- Demonstrate and reveal all your knowledge in project implementation. (✅)
-- Code should follow best practices and include unit tests.
+- Code should follow best practices and include unit tests (⚠️ Unit tests partially done)

 ### Frontend (React.js + TypeScript)
 ✅ Implement a TODO list with the following features: